searchbase-dev/searchbase-js/README.md

-# searchbase-js
+# searchbase-sdk

-searchbase-js is a TypeScript/JavaScript SDK for interacting with the Searchbase API.
+searchbase-sdk is a TypeScript/JavaScript SDK for interacting with the Searchbase API.
 It provides an easy-to-use interface for performing searches and retrieving results from your Searchbase indexes.

 ## Table of Contents